devilry/devilry-userdoc/src/contact.rst

 We have a Question and Answer forum on Google Groups named Devilry Help.
 You can post anything on this forum, including:

-- help understanding Devilry --- no problem is to small for this forum
+- help understanding Devilry --- no problem is too small for this forum
 - suggest improvements --- even minor improvements
 - report problems
 - report bugs